wdenton/laertes/README.md

 The last step is to set up a layer at [Layar](http://www.layar.com/).
 Set up an account if you don't have one.
 Then go to My Layers and look for the "create a new layer" option.
 You will need to configure some options:

-* Layer name: this will need to match an entry in your `config.json` file.
+* Layer name: this must match an entry in your `config.json` file.
 * Title: Human-readable title.
 * Short description: A short paragraph about what this is.
 You can edit it later.
 * API endpoint URL: `http://some-outlandish-hostname-2112.herokuapp.com/` or whatever your Heroku URL is, or wherever it is you're hosting Laertes.